• Skip to primary navigation

 Pouring water in the saucepan with brown sugar.

-(2)Over medium-high heat, boil the mixture for 12 to 15 minutes to develop the caramel flavor and slightly thicken the syrup.
-Turn off the heat and add in the vanilla extract.
+Step 2: Boil for 12 to 15 minutes over medium-high heat to develop its caramel flavor and slightly thicken the syrup.
+Turn off the heat and add vanilla extract.
+As an option, use pandan leaves in place of vanilla for a wonderful aroma.

 Stirring the bubbling brown sugar mixture in the saucepan.